 Model Horse Shows by Stone Horses

-Our model horse show has all the trappings of a live horse show, but recreated in miniature detail.
-Each model horse show is designed for model horse collectors to participate in "events" that are very much similar to that of a real horse show.
-Each model horse is placed within a show ring (a specified table top), with a note for each model having the name of the horse breed the model represents, or the event the model horse is protrayed in doing.
-Model horses may be displayed in either of the two following formats:
+A model horse show closely resembles a live horse show designed for model horse collectors to participate in events that are very much similar to that of a real horse show.
+Each model horse is placed within a show ring (a specified table top) with a note for each model having the name of the horse breed the model represents or the event the model horse is protrayed in doing.
+Model horses are usually displayed in either of the two following formats:

 Shown in Halter Class - Standing Alone

 Performance Class - Shown in Tack, with Dioramas Depicting the Model Horse as Engaged in Activities

 All of Stone Horses model horse shows are social events, with the opportunity meet new friends, show off private collections of all types of model horses, judged competitions with other collectors, and yhe buying, selling, and trading custom model horses, limited edition horse figurines, open edition model horses or other items such as horse tack.
 Stone Horses model horse shows are a great source of information about individual breeds or special issues of model horses, as well as the model horse collecting world in general.

 Of course what is really being judged at model horse shows is the knowledge of horses and everything that goes with them.
 Many model horse enthusiasts have or have had live horses and have shown them at some point in their lives.
 They bring their love of horses and knowledge of all things horse with them to the model horse events, and the most successful showers are constantly learning new information about horses in general.

 Stone Horse Shows bring the ultimate model horse experience to a local region near you!
 Stone Horse Shows accepts all brands and types of model horses - plastic and resin.
 They are not Stone horses models only shows.